Humata-ai/know/README.md

 ### A research tool
 Since the nature of Know is interoperable and explainable it's a great fit for researchers and decision makers because built into the fabric of the technology is explainability and interpretability.
 Questions like "What sources make this answer true?" are easily surfaceable and findable.
 Additionally, exploration and searchability become simple because nearby concepts are immediately viewable.

+### Mapping a codebase for improved retrival of a coding agent
+When the concepts of a codebase can be accurately mapped this will improve performance of AI coding agents by enhancing there ability to search, understand, and make proper changes to the correct sections of large codebases

+### News Mapping

+I want to know if a new legislative court hearing is impact my business